 Duty Club / Helpers Roster:

 The success of all Athletics Canterbury events requires the goodwill of those who work hard behind the scenes to make it happen.
-I am keen to change the culture and share the workload by encouraging athletes and supporters to get involved too.
-You might think you can’t do that, but remember everyone felt that way at first!!
-Let’s make this the most successful season we have had so far …. and you can be part of it!
+I encourage athletes and supporters to get involved and help out where you can.

-Grade 13 athletes can attend Saturday afternoon interclub in the year in which you start high school.
+Grade 13 athletes can compete at Saturday Senior interclub in the year in which they start high school.
 For some, that could well be from the opening day in October in any given year or as from 1st January the following year.

-NOTE: We will run separate U16 events if required, but generally Grade 13 / 14 athletes will be joining in with the older athletes, including masters.
+We will run U16 Grade events if required, but generally Grade 13 / 14 athletes will be joining in with the older athletes, including masters.

 Under Age Grades – How old are you next year?